 Just how much does it cost to invest with M1?
 The answer is nothing.
 That’s right, it is completely free to invest with M1 Finance.

 You might be wondering what the catch is, as they have to make money somehow.
-The reality is the larger brokers make most of their money by offering other products and services.
-In other words, any trading commissions they earn don’t really pay the bills.
+In reality, larger brokers make most of their money by offering other products and services.
+In other words, any trading commissions they earn doesn’t really pay the bills.

-Take for instance Charles Schwab.
+Look at Charles Schwab for example.
 They offer low trade commissions and tons of no-fee exchange traded funds.
+Yet they report earnings in the hundreds of millions of dollars.
 How do they do this?

-They make money from your cash balances.
-Any cash you have in your account, they invest at a higher rate than they pay you.
+They make a lot of money from your cash balances.
+Any cash you have in your account, they invest at a higher interest rate than they pay you.
 Even at low interest rates, when Schwab has a mountain of cash, they make a healthy income from it.

 So how does M1 Finance make money?
-Here are a few ways:
+Here are the main ways:

 Rest assured M1 Finance does make money.
 They just don’t charge you to invest your money, which is an amazing thing.